nayab9/cryptkeeper/README.md

 ##Cryptkeeper

 This is an experimental utility to apply an XOR encryption scheme to data.
-Given input data and thread #'s to use via stdin, the utility will encrypt and output the data to stdout.
+Given any input data and thread numbers to use via stdin, the utility will encrypt and output the data to stdout.
 A keyfile and number of threads must be specified upon running the application.

 ###Usage: